jinujayan/Capstone_ECGAnalyzer/README.md

 |learning_rate| 0.001    |
 |batch_size   | 250      |

+### Transfer Learning
+Two classifiers are built using the above architecture, ECG_CLassifier and MI_Classifier.Since the domain of data and teh formats were the same, the learned weights of classifier 1 were made use of in the second model.
+This gave a amrked improvement in the model performance.An increase in recall score to .956 from 0.93

 ### Learning Trends
 The trends in some of the learning metrics for the default model is as shown below.